 Distributed generation and storage will change the way people depend on the grid for their everyday power needs.
 Energy independence will become the new norm.
 The next stage is research and development on system components so that India always stays ahead of the curve and is not merely a reactionary market.

 Potential in any industry is directly correlated with the population of the region.
 India’s young and energetic population will adapt to and digest this new technology in no time.

 Recent studies by international research agencies have declared India to be the cheapest solar market of the world.
 We hope this does not lead to India being perceived as the lowest quality market in the world.
 The transition from a “cool” technology to a prudent one has been great so far, but it’s time to take this from prudent to dependable over the next 5 years.

-Puneet Goyal is a co-founder of SunAlpha Energy, a Jaipur-based solar company providing turnkey services to industrial, commercial & residential consumers in India and aboard.
+Puneet Goyal is a co-founder of SunAlpha Energy, a Jaipur-based solar company providing services to industrial, commercial & residential consumers.

 Subscribe to Indus Dictum to receive a briefing about the latest news & feature articles.
 No spam, we promise.